 He’ll be the first person to deliberately choose Ed Balls as his next door neighbour.”

-He aimed for some topicality in a week that saw Andy Serkis and his new film, “Sex & Drugs & Rock & Roll” up for a BAFTA award.
+Then, he aimed for some topicality in a week that saw Andy Serkis and his new film, “Sex & Drugs & Rock & Roll” up for a BAFTA award.
 “So let me give you Reasons to be Cheerful.”
 Topical and cheeky, but probably lost on his Brighton audience.

 Reaching his conclusion the shadow chancellor used a position taker to reinforce the gulf between him and the Prime Minister: